Melbourne Reds: Birth of the Reds

 After the 1988 Claxton Shield the idea of an Australian Baseball League was floated, with the Waverley Baseball Club being one of the strongest clubs in Victorian Baseball they stepped forward in instigating a team to represent the south-east of Melbourne, and the Waverley Reds were created.

 In the first Australian Baseball League championship the Reds went through the season winning 34 out of 40 games, with a home record of 17 wins 2 losses, the Reds went into the championship series favourites against cross town rival the Melbourne Monarchs winning 3 out of the 4-game series to become the inaugural Australian Baseball League Champions.

 The Waverley Baseball Club were the original majority owners and managers of the team, until it was foreseen that ownership of the team was not going to be a profitable exercise and distanced themselves to avoid future debts affecting the future of the baseball club.

 After Waverley

 In 1993, shortly after the owners’ departure, the young and ambitious American, Andy Karetsky, bought the team.
 Karetsky owned and operated the Reds, determined to lead them to victory.

 Karetsky was truly a trailblazer for Australian baseball.
-He brought his US baseball knowledge and innovative thinking to Waverly.
+He brought his US baseball knowledge and innovative thinking to Waverley.
 Karetsky’s leadership style resulted in the 1994-1995 Championship title and a 2nd place finish in the 1995-1996 season.
-Towards the end of the “Karetsky Era”, the Australian Football League did not renew the Reds’ lease of Waverly Park so the team moved to Moorabbin Oval where they adopted their new name: The Melbourne Reds.
+Towards the end of the “Karetsky Era”, the Australian Football League did not renew the Reds’ lease of Waverley Park so the team moved to Moorabbin Oval where they adopted their new name: The Melbourne Reds.
 After 3 highly successful seasons, Karetsky sold his ownership of the Reds and returned to the US.